Quantum complexity in gravity, quantum field theory, and quantum information science: Paradigms for complexity II: Krylov and spread complexities

 Recall from Sec.~\ref{sec:recursion} that the Lanczos coefficients $a_n$ and $b_n$ describe hopping dynamics on a one dimensional chain defined by the Krylov basis.
 Cut this chain into segments of length $L$ such that $L/N \to 0$ at large $N$.
 For example, we can take $L\sim\sqrt{N}$.
 We are assuming that $a(x)$ and $b(x)$ with $x=n/N$ have a continuous large $N$ limit.
 This requires that $a_n$ and $b_n$ vary slowly within the blocks of length $L$.
 Coarse-graining over these blocks, which represent infinitesimal intervals of $x$, we can approximate the Hamiltonian as consisting of $N/L$ blocks within each of which the Lanczos coefficients are constant, i.e., it is Toeplitz.
 A standard formula from linear algebra then tells us that the energy eigenvalues associated to the block of size $L$ are $E_k = 2b \cos(k\pi/(L+1)) + a$ for $k= 1, \dots, L$, where $a$ and $b$ are the constant values of the Lanczos coefficients in the block.
 Thus, keeping in mind from the Lanczos algorithm that we can take $a$ real and $b$ positive, the density of states within each segment is

+where $\Theta$ is the Heaviside step function.
 The union of the block eigenvalues must reproduce the complete energy spectrum.
 In the large $N$ limit both $L \sim \sqrt{N}$ and $N/L$ are large, so we can write the full density of states as an integral over the blocks indexed by $x$:

 This analytical formula universally relates the density of states and the coarse-grained Lanczos coefficients for large systems.
-For the systems like the SYK model and Random Matrix Theories that are defined by ensembles of Hamiltonians, this formula will also relate to the ensemble average of Lanczos coefficients for random initial states.
+For the systems like the SYK model and Random Matrix Theories that are defined by ensembles of Hamiltonians, this formula will also relate the average density of states to the ensemble average of Lanczos coefficients for random initial states.
 The authors of \cite{Balasubramanian:2022dnj} give a more formal analysis for why this formula is true, and explain how to invert it to calculate $a(x)$ and $b(x)$ from the density of states.
 The formula is valid for initial states for which the large $N$ limit of $a(x)$ and $b(x)$ is continuous, and so long as $x$ is not too close to the edge, i.e., $x\sim O(1/N)$.
-At the edge we have to use to the recursion or moment methods described above to find the Lanczos coefficients step by step.
+At the edge, we have to use the recursion or moment methods described above to find the Lanczos coefficients step by step.